 Learning and teaching

-At university you will also be expected to undertake a large amount of independent study.
+For every hour spent at university you will be expected to complete additional hours of independent study.
 Your individual study time could be spent preparing for, or following up on formal study sessions; reading; assessing data from experiments; completing lab reports; and revising for examinations.